hadarAlonCode/Reflix/README.md

 ### Built With
 - React.

-The project was for React practice
+The project was for React practice.

-Need to add more feacures in the future
+Need to add more features in the future

 ### features: